scandycuz/newsworthy/README.md

 * Search feature to locate specific stocks
 * Pagination with a load on scroll feature to improve initial load time
 * Sort and filter functionality
-* Create graphs for each company using collected data-points to illustrate sentiment and emotional data over time
+* Graphs for each company using collected data-points depicting sentiment and emotional data over time